SS Prins van Oranje: Second voyage

 On 8 May Prins van Oranje left Batavia again with about 300 people on board.
 In the night of 17–18 May one of the propeller blades broke off near 6.59 N 68.52 E. Prins van Oranje continued at a careful pace, some passengers noting increased vibrations.
-On 22 May she had reached 1.57 N 57.10 E, when at 2 o'clock in the afternoon another srew blade was lost.
+On 22 May she had reached 1.57 N 57.10 E, when at 2 o'clock in the afternoon another screw blade was lost.
 Because this was opposite the first one that was lost, the vibrations actually diminished.
 In the night of 24–25 May the third blade was lost with a sound that woke most of the passengers.
 By then Prins van Oranje was at 5.40 N 54.13 E, about 740 km from Cape Guardafui in Somalia.
 The chance of discovery by passing ships was by then much better.
 In order to re-assure the passengers they were reminded that on the way to Galle the last blade had lasted for 8 days.
 Now a southwestern wind came up which greatly aided the screw.
 On 26 May Cape Guardafui came in sight, and soon the ship was in the Gulf of Aden.
 In the morning of 28 May Prins van Oranje was 200 kilometers from Aden.
 In the evening of 28 May all passengers were assembled on deck after dinner.
 Suddenly the last propeller blade then broke with an enormous noise.

 When the lase propeller blade broke off the rocks of Aden were about 90–110 km away, and already in view.
 The ship came to a halt almost immediately, and the passengers could then contemplate what would have there faith if it had happened 10 days earlier.
 Because there was no wind the use of the sails was not an option.
 One of the boats was launched to get help in Aden.
 By luck already on the next morning, SS Riga from Leith came into view.
 Prins van Oranje hoisted a signal flag, and Riga changed course.
 After some negotiations Riga took Prins van Oranje into tow to Aden, where both arrived at two o'clock in the afternoon of 29 May.
 Two passengers then left Aden on the Ava of the Messageries Maritimes, and noted that ship and service were better and cost less.